Jake Eldrenkamp

-Jake Eldrenkamp (born March 4, 1994) is an American football guard who is a free agent.
-He was signed by the Los Angeles Rams as an undrafted free agent in 2017 following his college football career with the Washington Huskies, and has also been a member of the Cleveland Browns and New England Patriots.
+Jake Eldrenkamp (born March 4, 1994) is an American former professional football guard.
+He was signed by the Los Angeles Rams as an undrafted free agent in 2017 following his college football career with the Washington Huskies.

 College career

 Eldrenkamp spent four seasons at Washington.
 As a senior, he garnered First-team All-Pac-12 honors and was named the Pac-12 Football Scholar Athlete of the Year.

 Professional career

 Los Angeles Rams

-Eldrenkamp signed with the Los Angeles Rams as an undrafted free agent following the 2017 NFL Draft on April 29, 2017.
+Eldrenkamp signed with the Los Angeles Rams as an undrafted free agent following the 2017 NFL draft on April 29, 2017.
 He was waived during final roster cuts on September 2, 2017, and signed to the team's practice squad the next day.
 He was released on September 12, and re-signed to the practice squad on November 15.

 Eldrenkamp signed a reserve/futures contract with the Rams after the 2017 season on January 8, 2018.
 He was waived at the end of training camp on August 31, 2018.